openshift/hypershift/docs/content/how-to/azure/create-azure-cluster_on_aks.md

 # Create an Azure Hosted Cluster on AKS
-This document describes how to set up an Azure Hosted Cluster on an AKS management cluster with an ExternalDNS setup.
+This document describes how to set up an Azure Hosted Cluster on an AKS management cluster with an ExternalDNS setup (starting in OCP 4.16).

 If you already have an existing AKS cluster up and running, you can jump to the [Setup ExternalDNS](#setup-externaldns)